BadrTarek/Crop-Suggestion-Model/README.md

 # Crop-Suggestion-Model
-Model for predicting suitable crop based on temperature, humidity,  PH, and rainfall.
+Machine Learning Model using Random Forest algorithm for predicting suitable crop based on temperature, humidity,  PH, and rainfall.